SOUTH CAROLINA CRIMINAL DEFENSE LAWYER

 Confidential, straightforward guidance on next steps.

-We start with the allegation, then work backward: who made the claim, what the State must prove, what evidence supposedly supports it, and what’s missing.
+A South Carolina Criminal Defense Lawyer starts with the allegation, then works backward: who made the claim, what the State must prove, what evidence supposedly supports it, and what is missing.
 A charge is not proof.
 The early job is to identify the real issues that will decide the case.

 We test the State’s evidence category by category: reports, video, witness statements, physical evidence, digital evidence, and forensic results.
 We look for gaps, inconsistencies, and assumptions that don’t hold up under scrutiny.